 These delicious French pancakes are popular throughout Europe and are filled with everything from Nutella to meat and cheese.
 In Hungary, where my family is from, they’re called Palacsinta (pa·lac·sin·ta) and come filled with walnuts, covered in chocolate sauce and flambéed!

 Traditionally, they say the first crepe is “for the dogs.”
 Don’t despair if they don’t look like what you’ll get on the Champs-Élysées.
-They’ll still be delicious and I guarantee your dog won’t appreciate them nearly as much as your family.
+Treats from a creperie in Fairfax will always be delicious.
+I guarantee your dog won’t appreciate them nearly as much as your family.

 This recipe comes straight from the man himself, Alton Brown.
 Visit Cooking Channel’s website for sweet and savory variations on this recipe and more!